richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 * "We want to capture our Cogniive Search index creation process in our DevOps repo"

 ## Proposed Solution
-* Sample Data: Download sample PDF files and upload to a Blob Container
 * Develop Logic: Use Visual Studio (C#) and the Cognitive Search Development Kit (SDK) to codify creation of data source, index, skillset, and indexer
 * Check-In Logic: Create a pull request in a DevOps repo